Understanding, designing and managing large, complex processes

 You can get a Master’s degree in Mechanical Engineering at many universities, both worldwide and here in the Netherlands.
-Here is what makes the ME programme at the University of Twente, along with this particular specialization, different from others:
+Here is what makes the ME programme at the University of Twente, along with this particular specialisation, different from others:

 ✓ Taking the Design Production & Management track at the University of Twente will give you a head start in your career, as it will expose you to some of the very best and latest research in your field.
 In Intelligent Manufacturing Systems, for example, the UT is a leading international player and the go-to institute in the Netherlands, with an outstanding position in key domains, such as production technology, ICT, supply chains and business modelling.

 ✓ The UT was acclaimed in 2017 as the best university of technology in the Netherlands, while in the overall ranking we joined our country’s top three universities.
 Not only will you benefit from our campus’ world-class facilities, but also from our pioneering, cross-disciplinary research in many fields.
-At the UT you will develop a strong engineering mind-set that will equip you to tackle complex challenges.
+At the UT you will develop a strong engineering mindset that will equip you to tackle complex challenges.

 A lot of room for personal preferences

-Like most of our Master’s tracks, the ME track Design Production & Management offers you a lot of room to make your own choices.
+As most of our Master’s tracks, the ME track Design Production & Management offers you a lot of room to make your own choices.
 Depending on whether you choose Production Management (PM) or Design Engineering (DE) within this track, you can draw up your own curriculum around the following components: